Biosimilar safety monitoring

 Safety studies – open for expressions of interest from IBD teams

 A primary aim of the IBD Registry is to help improve the quality of life for people with IBD, by using our UK-wide reach to collect and analyse relevant data.
 The recent introduction of biosimilar medicines has placed the Registry in a key position to facilitate the collection of crucial, on-going safety data as these treatments become more widely used.

-If your IBD service is using one of these biosimilars, please get in touch to participate in these important studies.
+If your IBD team is using one of the drugs under study please get in touch.
 The wider the data collection, the more closely it reflects real-world effects, so we encourage you to work with us to gather the evidence.

 Independent and Transparent

 The IBD Registry is an independent organisation with no influence on medical prescribing.

 We will only work with companies that abide by the ABPI Code of Practice for the Pharmaceutical Industry, which covers the promotion of medicines for prescribing to health professionals and other relevant decision makers.